tiffanyfay/lets-generate-art/image-gen-demo/apps/image-database/README.md

   - [Resources](#resources)

-## Prerequisites
-CLIs
-- jq
-- doctl
-- docker
-- envsubst

 ## Building image-database app
-First, ensure you're logged into the Container Registry you expect to be in:
+First, ensure you're logged into the Container Registry you expect to be in.

 ### Cloud Native Buildpacks
 Build and push image: